Political Theory PhD Candidate

 Other Projects in Progress

-Philanthropy and Disciplinary Gratitude Versions presented at WPSA 2022 and MPSA 2022
+Philanthropy and Disciplinary Gratitude: How Replacing Welfare with Philanthropy Degrades Democratic Relationships.
+Versions presented at WPSA 2022 and MPSA 2022

-Towards a Critique of Ideology in Deliberative Democratic Theory: How Deliberative Systems Can Overcome Distorted Communication Through an Embrace of Ideology.
+Towards a Critique and Embrace of Ideology in Deliberative Democratic Theory: How Deliberative Systems Can Overcome Distorted Communication Through an Embrace of Ideology.
 Versions presented at MPSA 2023 and NPSA 2023

 Towards a Deliberative Democratic Critique of Elite Philanthropy.
 Versions presented at WPSA 2024 and APSA 2024